ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 2. This is for educational and research purposes only!

 ## But Why Use Another Boot Manager?!?
-What's Diffrent?!?
+What's Different?!?
 > **NOTE1**\
 > This is a continuation of my rEFInd script from [here.](https://github.com/ryanrudolfoba/SteamDeck-rEFInd-dualboot)\
-> The design goal is the same from my rEFInd implementation - make as little changes as possible to the system.\
+> The design goal is the same from my rEFInd implementation - make as little changes as possible to the system.

+> **For the SteamOS side**\
-> The script only copies files to the /esp/efi/clover location and manipulates the EFI boot orders.
+> The script copies files to the /esp/efi/clover location and manipulates the EFI boot orders.
 No files are renamed / moved.\
-> Extra scripts are saved in ~/1Clover-tools which just manipulates the EFI boot orders, and an uninstall to reverse any changes made.\
+> Extra scripts are saved in ~/1Clover-tools which manipulates the EFI boot orders, and an uninstall to reverse any changes made.\
-> There are no extra systemd scripts created, no extra power shell scripts needed and no need for EasyUEFI.
+> There are no extra systemd scripts created, ~~no extra power shell scripts needed~~ and no need for EasyUEFI.

+> **For the Windows side**\
+> The script creates a folder called C:\1Clover-tools and creates a Scheduled Task.\
+> The Scheduled Task runs the powershell script saved in C:\1Clover-tools.
+The powershell script queries the EFI entries and sets Clover to be the next boot entry.

 > **NOTE2**\
 > If the EFI boot entries are missing due to BIOS updates or due to official SteamOS updates, just manually reboot into SteamOS and it will fix the dual boot automatically.
 No need to type any commands!